 Volunteers are not paid — not because they are worthless, but because they are priceless.

-- A means of building self-esteem and/or confidence
+- Building your self-esteem and/or confidence

-- A pathway to enhance work experience
+- Finding a pathway to enhance work experience

 Keen to volunteer?
 What are the steps to volunteering?